 There are several defenses available to defendants in white-collar cases.

 Two of the most common defenses to white-collar crime are lack of intent and entrapment.

 The prosecution must prove that you intended to commit the crime.
 For instance, making a bad trade and losing your client’s money while you are still receiving a paycheck from your employer is not the same as embezzling.

 This is a common defense for insider trading as well.
 If your defense lawyer can prove you simply got lucky or made a smart trade and did not have insider knowledge, a court cannot convict you of insider trading.

 Entrapment occurs when a government agent persuades a person to commit a crime that they would not otherwise have committed.

 Federal agents frequently use undercover operations to gather information about white-collar crime.
 If your defense team can prove you would not have committed the white-collar crime without the presence of the undercover officer, entrapment is a valid defense.

 Contact WeedenLaw For the Best White Collar Criminal Defense

-Since 2005, Denver defense lawyer Jeff Weeden has been fighting for the rights of Colorado citizens accused of white collar crimes.
-Through helping countless clients battle their charges, Mr. Weeden has developed a reputation for his tenacity creative defense strategies.
+Since 2005, Denver defense lawyer Jeff Weeden has been fighting for the rights of Colorado citizens accused of white-collar crimes.
+Through helping countless clients battle their charges, Mr. Weeden has developed a reputation for his tenacity and creative defense strategies.
 He can help you collect evidence, hire appropriate experts, and find witnesses to build your case.
-With the right Denver criminal lawyer in your corner, you will be in the best position possible to have your white collar charges reduced or dropped.
+With the right Denver criminal lawyer in your corner, you will be in the best position possible to have your white-collar charges reduced or dropped.